 - Undergraduate and postgraduate degrees from tertiary institutions

 - Units/subjects at a tertiary institution

 - Relevant work and life experience.

-General/elective credit may be granted on completed study or work experience.
+General/elective credit may be granted for completed study or work experience.
 It is applied only to a structured course (coursework program).
 If it is based on completed study, this type of credit is expressed as a total amount of credit and will appear on your plan and academic record as General or Elective.
 If it is based on work experience, you will need to specify the unit in your request and it will appear on your plan and academic record as exempt.

-Unit exemptions may be granted on the basis of equivalent study completed in a course either at Curtin or another institution, or on the basis of relevant Prior Professional (work) or Life Experience.
+Unit exemptions may be granted on the basis of equivalent study completed in a course either at Curtin or another institution or on the basis of relevant Prior Professional (work) or Life Experience.
 These are granted against specific units and will appear on your plan and academic record as exempt.

 Unit transfer (or automatic credit)

 Unit transfer refers to the transfer of identical units from one Curtin course to another Curtin course.
 These units will be automatically recorded on your study plan as credited (if they are the same unit number and version).
 For further information about the arrangements, please contact your Student Services Office.

 This is similar to the unit exemption but is granted for completion of Curtin units provided by our specific articulation providers (e.g. Curtin College).
 The units will appear as designated on your academic record and its credit amount, grade and mark are recorded against the unit.

 To apply, you need to lodge your completed credit transfer application, along with the necessary documentation, at the time of applying to Curtin.